Finiteness: Technology and engineering

 All computer programs are finite, in that the length of the program itself is limited.
 However, the amount of time required to execute a program may or may not be finite.
 An infinite loop is a sequence of instructions which when followed never leads to an end.
 For example: Step 1: print "999999999" and proceed to Step 2.
 Step 2: return to Step 1.

 Finite-state machines are theoretical models of computation, and are used to design physical computing devices, such as CPUs.
 The states of a finite-state machine are analogous to values stored in the memory of a digital device.
 The machine begins in its initial state and then may transition to other states, one state at a time.
 In order to define the machine as a whole, each state must be specified.
 New states may not be added to the machine as a function of its operation.
-The states are not only limited, they are also final, a fixed collection which does not change over time.
-The current state is limited to one of the states of the machine, but is not necessarily final.
-Some machines have a final state, which if reached terminates operation of the machine.
-Since the machine is not subject to physical constraints, such as the capacity to dissipate heat, its speed of operation is limited only by the theoretical constraint that it be in one and only one state at a time.
-Some interval of time, however short, is required to transition from one state to another.
+Some machines have a final or halting state, which if reached terminates operation of the machine.
+Since the machine is not subject to physical constraints, such as the need to dissipate heat, its operation is limited only by the theoretical constraint that it be in one and only one state at a time.